ollls/zio-tls-http/README.md

 # Update history.

 * Update(02-02-2023) New processing code for incoming data ( http body ZStream without ZStream.peel ).
-This was done due to an issue when ZStream2 peel attempts to read more data then required when size of stream is limited with ZStream.take( content-len).
+This was done due to an issue when ZStream2 peel attempts to read more data then required when size of the "peeled" stream is limited with ZStream.take( content-len).

 * Update(20-01-2023) ZIO.log with logback, access log with logback and ZIO aspects.
 Original custom logger removed.